myapos/progress-bar-for-react/README.md

 Please follow the instructions from `https://help.github.com/en/github/getting-started-with-github/fork-a-repo`

-### Development
+### Development - Storybook

-Use command `npm start` and visit `http://localhost:3000`.
-Every example in the Examples folder will load.
+Use command `npm run storybook` and visit `http://localhost:6006`.
+The stories folder exists in the path `src/stories`.

-### Storybook
+### Testing

-To load storybook with examples use command `npm run storybook`
+This component is tested using Cypress and storybook

+You can use the following commands

+- `npm test` to run storybook and cypress in browser mode.
+- `npm run test:headless` to run storybook and cypress in headless mode.

 ### License